YABRR: Running the Rose 2020 Edition

 The day actually started out sadly for me.
 My "normal" start to Running the Rose the past two years has been getting a ride to the start/finish with Robin, and then our normal day at the office has the two of us winning Masters.

 I knew going in that I was in pretty good shape, having managed multiple good races since mid-December, but a little concerned about only two weeks between Bandera and Running The Rose (normally it's three).
 When Rob said "go", I waited until everyone else started before I did (not being polite, just wanted to start last), which earned my a low-five from Rob to get me motorvated.
 Up the live toads, and the fun began.
 I started working my way through the pack, and found myself catching Matt, Michael Lee and John Gomez-Simmons (I'll admit that I'm looking names up here), and figured that this would be a good place to be.
 Last year I tried to run with Matt, but wasn't really up to it.
 Spent the rest of lap 1, and almost all of lap 2 with them (we'd move at different paces, but stayed close).
-During lap 1 I managed to hit the dirt on the EZ Loop (go figure), and then when chasing them I passed Chelsea and Lisa.
+During lap 1 I managed to hit the dirt on the EZ Loop (go figure), and then when chasing the pack I passed Chelsea and Lisa.
 I was so focused that I didn't even recognize who I was passing, and got called out for it.
 Had to go back for a few quick hugs, then start chasing again.
 Bombing the B loop behind Matt and Michael was a thrill ride, I thought I was good at dropping down that hill, but I had to work to keep up with those two.
 Their strategy was the simple, tried and true method of running the flats, bombing the descents and power hiking the climbs.
 Since I have been spending a lot of time working on climbing, I would actually drop them on the climbs, and then wait for them at the top - I didn't want to be in front of Matt on a downhill, something about being roadkill.

 Shortly after I started my second loop, I got reminded of how much difference there is between a 50+ year old mid-packer, and a 31 year old pro racer.
 I started my second loop 6 minutes before the 22 miler started, and had probably covered 1 mile before Matt Daniels flew by.
 He had covered that distance in 7 minutes to my 13.